A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

-The angular momentum of the star must be below the break-up value of the star, but also above that of the centrifugal barrier which sets the initial separation of the BHBs.
-As in \textcite{Loeb:2016}, we require that the initial separation $a_0$ of the BHB be large enough to not disturb the LIGO observations ($\sim 10M$).
-Additionally, in this model, we require that $a_0$ also be greater than the binary separation at which our EM mechanism turns on, which we describe below occurs around $20 r_G$ (where $r_G \equiv GM/c^2$).
-Conservatively, we require $a_0 \geq 50 r_G$ and hence the angular momentum of the core of the progenitor star must be,
+The angular momentum of the star must be below the break-up value of the star, but also above that of the centrifugal barrier which sets the initial separation of the BBHs.
+As in Ref. \citep{Loeb:2016}, we require that the initial separation $a_0$ of the BBH be large enough to not disturb the LIGO observations ($\sim 10M$).
+Additionally, in this model, we require that $a_0$ also be greater than the binary separation at which our EM mechanism turns on, which we describe below occurs around $20 r_G$ (where $r_G \equiv GM/c^2$ for M the total BBH mass).
+Conservatively, we require $a_0 \geq 50 r_G$ to constrain the angular momentum budget of the star,

-where as in Ref. \citep{Loeb:2016}, we have assumed rigid rotation of the star, $R_c$ is the radius of the core that collapses to create the BHB with initial separation $a_0 \ll R_c$, $j_{\rm{max}}$ is the angular momentum corresponding to break up, $M_*$ is the stellar progenitor total mass, and $R_*$ is the progenitor radius.
+where, as in Ref. \citep{Loeb:2016}, we posit a star with constant angular velocity $\Omega$ and angular momentum profile $j = \Omega r^2$, $R_c$ is the radius of the core that collapses to create the BBH with initial separation $a_0 \ll R_c$, $j_{\rm{max}}$ is the angular momentum corresponding to break up, $M_*$ is the stellar progenitor total mass, and $R_*$ is the progenitor radius.
 For a more massive star and a larger required centrifugal barrier than in the model of Ref. \citep{Loeb:2016}, we arrive at the same result as Eq.
 (5) of Ref. \citep{Loeb:2016}.

-We note, however, that 1D simulations by Ref. \citep{Heger+2005} and Ref. \citep{Woosley:2016} find that braking of stellar rotation via magnetic torques and mass loss could slow the rotation of such massive stars below the required minimum value to create the BHB.
+We note, however, that 1D simulations by \textcite{Heger+2005} and \textcite{Woosley:2016} find that braking of stellar rotation via magnetic torques and mass loss could slow the rotation of such massive stars below the required minimum value to create the BBH.
 The final fate of the stellar core's angular momentum, however, is sensitive to the uncertain mass loss rates and magnetic field implementations used in these 1D calculations.
 We note this potential complication but proceed by considering the case where the star can collapse with the required angular momentum.

 The core of the rapidly rotating, collapsing star will become unstable to a rotating bar instability \citep{Fryer+2001, Reisswig+2013}.
 The bar will form into a dumbbell configuration, within which the two BHs will form at either end.
 We envision a formation scenario where the gravitationally unstable gas in each end of the dumbbell fragments in to multiple clumps of mass and size given approximately by the Jeans criterion,